Research Co-operation between Developed and Developing Countries in the Area of Climate Change Adaptation and Biodiversity

 International Polar Year (IPY) report

-The present survey examines the planning and initiation of the IPY as a role model for International Years in general.
+This survey examines the planning and initiation of the IPY as a role model for International Years in general.
 It is envisaged that further work will deal with the execution and outcomes of the ‘Year’.

 Report from the Workshop on Best Practices for Ensuring Scientific Integrity and Preventing Misconduct